 Possible Damages Awarded in a Wrongful Death Case

-The compensation you may be entitled to receive in a wrongful death case includes many of the same damages you could potentially pursue in a personal injury claim.
-For example, you may seek repayment to cover the costs of treatment and health care of your loved one received before he or she passed.
+The compensation you may receive in a wrongful death case includes many of the same damages you could pursue in a personal injury claim.
+For example, you may seek repayment to cover the costs of treatment and health care your loved one received before passing.

-According to Georgia Code § 51-4-5, you may be able to seek compensation for funeral and burial costs, and any other expenses related to the decedent’s passing.
+According to Georgia Code § 51-4-5, you may be able to seek compensation for funeral and burial expenses and any other expenses related to the decedent’s passing.
 You may also pursue what Georgia Code § 51-4-1 refers to as “the full value of the life of the decedent.”
-This may include any wages and monetary benefits he or she would likely have earned throughout the remainder of their life, as well as intangible losses such as loss of companionship.
+This may include any wages and monetary benefits they would likely have earned throughout the remainder of their life, as well as intangible losses such as loss of companionship.

 Filing a Wrongful Death Lawsuit in Roswell

 Based on Georgia Code § 51-4-2, a surviving parent, spouse, or child of the victim can file a wrongful death lawsuit.
-In the event that the surviving spouse passes before the outcome is decided, the case can continue with any children.
+However, a personal representative may be responsible for the filing process, and our team can manage this responsibility for you.

 If the decedent has no surviving family members qualified to pursue a wrongful death action, an executor may pursue the case and hold the award for their next of kin.

-From the date of your loved one’s passing, you generally have two years to file a wrongful death lawsuit according to Georgia Code § 9-3-33.
-Certain circumstances may increase or decrease this statute of limitations, so consider reaching out to a lawyer to find out more as soon as possible.
+You generally have two years from your loved one’s passing to file a wrongful death lawsuit, according to Georgia Code § 9-3-33.
+Certain circumstances may lengthen or shorten this statute of limitations, so consider contacting a lawyer to find out more as soon as possible.

-A wrongful death attorney can help handle aspects of your case that may be difficult for you and your family.
-He or she can review and compile evidence and present the case to an at-fault party’s insurance provider on your behalf.
+A wrongful death attorney can handle every aspect of your case, including those that may be difficult for you and your family to face.
+We will review and compile evidence and present the case to an at-fault party’s insurance provider on your behalf.
 This way, your family can focus on healing after your loss.